JohannesLbck/ProcessTreeVerify/README.md

 subscriber.py also contains a little script (def run\_server():) to ensure that the subscriber is started as a daemon.
 We are unsure how this will work on Windows/Mac so if you encounter any issues on these systems you can remove that codepiece and use the "normal" way to run fastapi rest services using `uvicorn.run subscriber:app port=9321`.
 If you still encounter any issues on these systems you can contact us or just try out the example scripts presented in Section (C).
 Technially you can also set up a local deployment of the CPEE as well, but this can be somewhat challenging.
 For instructions on a locally deployed CPEE we refer to the official documentation at [cpee.org].

+## Comparative Eval
+Guidance on how to replicate the results of the comparative evaluation is in the ComparativeEval directory ReadMe file.

 ## General Guidance & Best Practices

 ### Process Modeling Tips